-After the test has finished, you see the results in two panes.
+After the test has finished, view the results in the two panes.
 The left pane shows the performance information as a series of charts.

 The right pane shows a list of failed requests, with the type of error and the number of times it occurred.

 Rerun the test by choosing the Rerun icon at the top of the right pane.